LelandLong/iOS_SDK_AppDelegate/README.md

 ### The iOS Settings App

-First off, here is a quote from Apples Human Interface Guidelines, regarding the Settings App and it's intended purpose:
+First off, here is a quote from Apple's Human Interface Guidelines, regarding the Settings App and it's intended purpose:

 > Expose infrequently changed configuration options in Settings.
 The Settings app is a central location for making configuration changes throughout the system, but people must leave your app to get there.